 - maintain full and accurate records of the care we provide to you

-- we have special permission because the interests of the public are thought to be of greater importance than your confidentiality
+- We have special permission because the interests o the public are thought to be of greater importance that your confidentiality.

 How you can arrange to see your own health records

 Patient’s rights to accessing their health records is legally based on the General Data Protection Regulations 2016 (GDPR).
 The Key Points of GDPR are: